Thai Airways International Flight 261: Investigation

 A search for the flight's black boxes was immediately conducted.
 The search was initially hampered due to the ground conditions at the crash site.
 Both the flight data recorder (FDR) and the cockpit voice recorder (CVR) were eventually found by the search and rescue team, and were taken from the crash site for further investigation.
 Both recorders were sent to the National Transportation Safety Board (NTSB) in the United States for readout analysis.
 Pieces of the wreckage were recovered and were taken off site for further inspection by Thai investigators.
 Airbus, the aircraft manufacturer, announced that they would send a team of specialists to assist Thai authorities in the crash investigation.

 Mobile phone usage

 There were fears that the use of mobile phones on board the aircraft had caused it to crash.
-Investigators tried to probe on whether there was a link between the use of mobile phones and the crash.
-According to the investigation, only a few studies had been conducted on the effect of mobile phone to aircraft's equipment.
+Investigators tried to probe whether there was a link between the use of mobile phones and the crash.
+According to the investigation, only a few studies had been conducted on the effect of mobile phones to aircraft's equipment.
 There were no evidence that the use of mobile phone would interfere with the aircraft's navigation system, communication and even the operation of the aircraft as a whole.
-At the time, FAA had not set strict policy on in-flight mobile phone use.
+At the time, the Federal Aviation Administration had no policy on in-flight mobile phone use.

-Both flight recorders didn't find any abnormalities on the navigation aids and on the flight control systems.
+Both flight recorders did not register any abnormalities of the navigation aids nor on the flight control system.
 The possibility that the use of mobile phone had caused the crash, therefore, was dismissed.